The History Guy

 UNIQUE FACTS OR TRENDS: This section is formed from the opinion of the History Guy regarding this conflict.

 1. This was the first "war" between the U.S. and Cuba.
-Though some would say that the Bay of Pigs Invasion of 1961 could fall into that category, I do not count it in the category of an "official" shooting war or conflict.
+Though some would say that the Bay of Pigs Invasion of 1961 could fall into that category, we do not count the Bay of Pigs in the category of an "official" shooting war or conflict.

 2. Grenada was America's first military victory since well before the Vietnam War.